Wineland-Jorgensen, Pierce-Rocha neck-and-neck for lead

 UFC on FX: Johnson vs. McCall takes place June 8 at the BankAtlantic Center in Sunrise, Fla., a suburb of Fort Lauderdale.
 The arena is the home of the NHL’s Florida Panthers, and the fight card will be the UFC’s third to air on the FX cable network.

-The location was chosen through fan voting in the Harley-Davidson Hometown Throwdown, and as an additional fan-interactive piece, voting is under way to choose the first fight on the FX broadcast.
+The location was chosen through fan voting in the Harley-Davidson Hometown Throwdown, and as an additional fan-interactive piece, voting continues to choose the first fight on the FX broadcast.
 Fans can choose between a bantamweight fight pitting Eddie Wineland, the first WEC 135-pound champion, against recent title challenger Scott Jorgensen; a welterweight bout between Mike Pierce and Carlos Eduardo Rocha; and a bantamweight fight between Seth Baczynski and Lance Benoist.

 UFC on FX 3 will feature a main event flyweight rematch between Demetrious Johnson and Ian McCall.
 The two 125-pounders will meet again to finally get some closure on their first fight, which took last month in Sydney, Australia, at UFC on FX: Alves vs. Kampmann.
 The two met in the semifinals of the UFC’s four-man tournament to determine its first flyweight champion.